 Open framework · Community-built · Free

-AITBM — the AI Trust Benchmarking and Maturity Framework — replaces subjective "low / medium / high" judgments with a repeatable method: granular scoring rubrics, a three-layer architecture, and grounded math.
-You get a single 0–10 risk score, with the dimensional detail behind it still visible.
+AITBM — the AI Trust Benchmarking and Maturity Framework — evaluates deployed LLM, RAG, agentic, MCP, and model-pipeline systems with fixed rubrics, deployment context, and evidence confidence.
+You get a single 0–10 risk score while the safety and security detail behind it remains visible.

 0–10